A familiar invoice arrives

 Each reveal, review, supplier update, and approval leaves a record of who checked what and why the payment was allowed to move forward.

 No. PayHQ is about supplier payment protection: checking invoices, bank details, review decisions, and approval evidence before money moves.
+Not procurement, not accounting.

 No tool can guarantee that.
 PayHQ adds practical checks so changed payment details and missing verification are easier to catch before payment approval.